Sideways: Reception

-On review aggregator Rotten Tomatoes, Sideways has an approval rating of 97% based on 233 reviews, and an average rating of 8.5/10.
+On review aggregator Rotten Tomatoes, Sideways has an approval rating of 97% based on 230 reviews, and an average rating of 8.8/10.
 The website's critical consensus reads: "Charming, thoughtful, and often funny, Sideways is a decidedly mature road trip comedy full of excellent performances."
 On Metacritic, the film has a weighted average score of 94 out of 100 based on 42 reviews, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Time Out described the film as "intelligent, funny and moving", and Roger Ebert of the Chicago Sun-Times gave it four stars out of four, writing that "what happens during the seven days adds up to the best human comedy of the year – comedy, because it is funny, and human, because it is surprisingly moving".

 With the exception of Giamatti, who had already starred in the critically acclaimed film American Splendor (2003), the film was a career breakthrough for the stars.
 Church and Madsen were each nominated for the Screen Actors Guild Award, Golden Globe Award, and Academy Award for their performances, winning the Broadcast Film Critics Association Award and Independent Spirit Award for their respective categories.
 Giamatti was described as "The World's Best Character Actor" by Time magazine.
 In 2005, Sandra Oh went on to star in the ABC medical drama Grey's Anatomy, for which she won two Screen Actors Guild Awards and one Golden Globe Award.

 Sideways was ranked 494th on Empires 2008 list of the 500 greatest movies of all time.
 Total Film put Sideways on its list of 100 Greatest Movies of All Time.
-In 2013, the Writers Guild of America also ranked its script as the 90th greatest ever written.
+In 2006, the Writers Guild of America also ranked its script as the 90th greatest ever written.
 The February 2020 issue of New York Magazine lists Sideways as among "The Best Movies That Lost Best Picture at the Oscars."
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 15th in WGA’s 101 Greatest Screenplays of the 21st Century (so far).
 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 173.